 Well my mother said the former - a lot (mostly about vegetables), but I only remember her making me sit at the dinner table once because I wouldn't eat the food on my plate.
 That food was fish.
-Not the little sunflower seeds (perch) we caught at Lake Boone that had been filleted and floured and breaded and fried up for breakfast like the fish in "fish & chips," nor was it delectable golden broiled swordfish.
-Sitting there on my plate making me gag was fishy fish - all slimey and white with bones!.
+Not the little sunflower seeds (perch) we caught at Lake Boone where I spent youthful summers that had been filleted and floured and breaded and fried up for breakfast like the fish in 'fish & chips,' nor was it delectable golden broiled swordfish.
+Sitting there on my plate making me gag was fishy fish - all slimey and white w/ bones!
 I couldn't eat it.
 I wouldn't eat it!
 I don't remember how long I sat at the table, but I know I never ate that fish.

 Since that life-changing food experience, I have learned to enjoy a whole array of fish dishes, but none compares to sole almondine.
 This sole soothes the soul.